 Both full and part-time positions are usually available.

-Serve as a Technical Writing Intern for CCIT's Mobile Innovation team.
+Serve as an Intern for CCIT's Mobile Innovation team.

 The intern will report to the Director of the Mobile Innovation team.
 The intern will typically be a part of a team and will have daily contact with the supervisor.
 Position normally works 10 to 20 hours per week and will operate a personal computer 80% of the time.